 “A cover version of “Stoney End” was also released in 1967 by The Blossoms, the female trio of singers (including Darlene Love) best-known for their session work as background singers (Shelley Fabares, Doris Day, many Phil Spector groups including The Ronettes), and for ‘ghosting’ the recording of The Crystals’ ‘He’s A Rebel‘ (1962) in place of the actual group.
 After spending a few years as TV’s Shindig! ‘house’ singers, The Blossoms resumed recording in 1967 with their pop-gospel version ‘Stoney End’, released as the B-side to the ‘Wonderful’ single, and then again in 1969 as the A-side.

-“Linda Ronstandt recorded ‘Stoney End’ in a style similar to Nyro’s recording for the 1968 album Linda Ronstadt, The Stone Poneys & Friends, Vol. III.
-Actress Peggy Lipton ‘bubbled under’ the Billboard Hot 100 with her 1968 cover of ‘Stoney End’, using a similar arrangement to that of The Blossoms’ recording.
+“Linda Ronstandt recorded ‘Stoney End’ with an arrangement similar to Nyro’s recording for the 1968 album Linda Ronstadt, The Stone Poneys & Friends, Vol. III.
+Actress Peggy Lipton ‘bubbled under’ the Billboard Hot 100 with her 1968 cover of ‘Stoney End’ (produced by Lou Adler), using a similar arrangement to that of The Blossoms’ recording.

 “Barbra Streisand covered ‘Stoney End’ in 1970.
 It was the title track and first release from her twelfth studio album.
-Fanny, one of the first notable rock groups to be made up entirely of women, provided the backing vocals.”
+The band Fanny, one of the first notable rock groups to be made up entirely of women, provided Streisand with the backing vocals.”